QingbiaoLi/QingbiaoLi.github.io/_portfolio/portfolio-1.md

 ---
 title: "Portfolio "
-excerpt: "This is the portfolio of CAD model [portfolio](http://qingbiaoli.github.io/files/Portfolio_CAD.pdf)"
+excerpt: "This is the [portfolio](http://qingbiaoli.github.io/files/Portfolio_CAD.pdf) of CAD model "
 collection: portfolio
 ---